Tyre, Lebanon: Education

+There are many universities in Lebanon.

 The Jafariya School was founded in 1938 by Imam Abdul Hussein Sharafeddin.
 It soon expanded thanks mainly to donations from rich émigrés and thus was upgraded in 1946 to be a Secondary School, the first in Southern Lebanon (see above).
 It has remained one of the main schools in Tyre ever since.

 An important role in the Tyrian education landscape is played by the charity organisation of the vanished Imam Musa al-Sadr, which has been headed since his disappearance in 1978 by his sister Rabab al-Sadr.
 While the foundation operates in various parts of the country, its main base is a compound on the southern entry of the Tyre peninsula close to the sea.
-A major focus are its Orphanages, but it also runs adult educational and vocational training programmes, especially for young women, in addition to health and development projects.
+A major focus is its Orphanages, but it also runs adult educational and vocational training programmes, especially for young women, in addition to health and development projects.

-Musa Sadr also laid the groundwork for establishing the Islamic University of Lebanon (IUL) which was finally licensed in 1996 and opened a branch on the seafront,in Tyre.
+Musa Sadr also laid the groundwork for establishing the Islamic University of Lebanon (IUL) which was finally licensed in 1996 and opened a branch on the seafront, in Tyre.
 Its board of trustees is dominated by representatives of the Supreme Shiite Council, founded by Sadr in 1967.

 The Lebanese Evangelical School in Tyre with a history of more than 150 years is arguably the largest school in town.
 Collège Élite, a French international school opened in 1996, is another one of a host of private schools in Tyre.
 The Cadmous College - a pre-kindergarten to grade 12 school, run by the Maronite missionaries - has about 10% Christian and 90% Muslim pupils.

-In August 2019, the 17-year-old Ismail Ajjawi – a Palestinian resident of Tyre and graduate of the UNRWA Deir Yassin High School in the El Bass refugee camp – made global headlines when he scored top-results to earn a scholarship to study at Harvard, but was deported upon arrival in Boston despite valid visa.
+In August 2019, the 17-year-old Ismail Ajjawi – a Palestinian resident of Tyre and graduate of the UNRWA 'Deir Yassin' High School in the El-Buss refugee camp – made global headlines when he scored top-results to earn a scholarship to study at Harvard, but was deported upon arrival in Boston despite valid visa.
 He was readmitted ten days later to start his studies in time.

 Demographics

+In 2014, Muslims made up 78.64% and Christians made up 21.02% of registered voters in Tyre.
+66.29% of the voters were Shiite Muslims, 12.33% were Sunni Muslims and 12.03% were Greek Catholics.

 An accurate statistical accounting is not possible, since the government of Lebanon has released only rough estimates of population numbers since 1932.
-However, a 2016 calculation by UN HABITAT estimated a figure of 201,208 inhabitants, many of them refugees:

 The Lebanese nationality population of Tyre is predominantly Shia Muslim with a small but noticeable Christian community.
 In 2010, it was estimated that Christians accounted for 15% of Tyre's population.
 In 2017, the Maronite Catholic Archeparchy of Tyre counted about 42,500 members.
 Most of them live in the mountains of Southern Lebanon, while there are just some 500 Maronites in Tyre itself.
 The Melkite Greek Catholic Archeparchy of Tyre – which not only covers the District of Tyre in the South Governorate but also neighbouring areas in the Nabatieh Governorate – registered 2,857 members in that year.